-Kath Murray was hired by Victoria Hospice in 1988 – the year that Rain Man won Best Picture, and Calgary hosted the Winter Olympics.
+Kath Murray was hired by Victoria Hospice in 1988 – the year that Rain Man won Best Picture, and Calgary, Alberta, Canada hosted the Winter Olympics.

 Not long after she arrived she was asked to assist in developing a palliative care course for the local community college’s Home Support Workers program.

 The informative course was taught at Camosun College for several years.
 A few years in, the college decided to not run the course anymore and a dear friend and colleague, Terry Downing, asked Kath if she would like to teach it privately, together, in an intensive 2 ½ day format.
 The course was a success and she and Terry began teaching palliative care workshops throughout BC.

 Several years later Terry withdrew from teaching and Kath joined forces with Elizabeth Causton, counselor and educator extraordinaire.
 They taught workshops around the province of British Columbia (BC) for home support workers.
 The workshops were also attended by nurses, paramedics, and hospice volunteers.
 Kath recognized the need for better student ‘handouts’ that participants could refer to in the future, but those plans wouldn’t be realized until a few years later.

 In 2004 Kath went east, to Hood College in Frederick, Maryland to take her Masters in Thanatology.
 It was an unforgettable experience, having the opportunity to look at death, dying and bereavement from such diverse perspectives.
 After having raised 5 children, this was her time to focus on studying and learning, and she loved the synergy of working with colleagues in an inter-professional program.
 Thanks to her incredible professors, Dr. Dana Cable and Dr. Terry Martin, Kath blossomed in that opportunity to learn and grow, and returned to Victoria with her Masters degree.